AaronYang0628/argocd-sync-app/README.md

 ### Note

-Thank you for your interest in this GitHub action, however, right now we are not taking contributions.
+Thank you for your interest in the `argocd-sync-nginx-app` GitHub Action!

-We continue to focus our resources on strategic areas that help our customers be successful while making developers' lives easier.
-While GitHub Actions remains a key part of this vision, we are allocating resources towards other areas of Actions and are not taking contributions to this repository at this time.
-The GitHub public roadmap is the best place to follow along for any updates on features we’re working on and what stage they’re in.
+This action helps you automatically sync an Nginx application to ArgoCD using build artifacts and a provided application YAML file.
+It is designed to simplify CI/CD workflows for Kubernetes deployments managed by ArgoCD.

-We are taking the following steps to better direct requests related to GitHub Actions, including:
+Currently, we are not accepting external contributions to this repository.
+Our team is focusing on maintaining stability and security for users.
+You can follow updates and new features on the GitHub public roadmap.

-1. We will be directing questions and support requests to our [Community Discussions area](https://github.com/orgs/community/discussions/categories/actions)
+If you have questions or need support:

-2. High Priority bugs can be reported through Community Discussions or you can report these to our support team https://support.github.com/contact/bug-report.
+1. Please use our [Community Discussions area](https://github.com/orgs/community/discussions/categories/actions) for general questions and support.

-3. Security Issues should be handled as per our [security.md](security.md)
+2. High priority bugs can be reported via Community Discussions or to our support team: https://support.github.com/contact/bug-report.

-We will still provide security updates for this project and fix major breaking changes during this time.
+3. For security issues, please refer to our [SECURITY.md](SECURITY.md).

-You are welcome to still raise bugs in this repo.
+We will continue to provide security updates and fix major breaking changes.
+Bug reports are always welcome.

 ### What's new

-Please refer to the [release page](https://github.com/actions/checkout/releases/latest) for the latest release notes.
+Please refer to the [release page](https://github.com/aaronyang0628/argocd-sync-nginx-app/releases/latest) for

 ### Usage
 <!-- start usage -->